Our iOS Apps

 There are two methods for growing milkweed in the spring if you start them indoors:

-1) Planting stratified seeds once the threat of the last thaw has passed
+1) Planting cold stratified seeds once the threat of the last thaw has passed

 2) Starting the stratified seeds indoors and planting the seedling after the threat of the last thaw has passed.

 If you choose to start seeds indoors, once the floss is removed, place seeds between two damp (not wet) paper towels and place them in a Ziplock baggie or a reusable Tupperware container.
-Make sure to label the species of seed you are starting indoors, and keep a close eye on them.
-Most species require at least 30 days in the refrigerator to begin germinating.
-Once they begin to sprout, remove them from the refrigerator and plant them in small pots.
+Make sure to label the species you are starting indoors.
+Most species require at least 30-45 days in the refrigerator to prepare them for germinating.
+Remove them from the refrigerator and plant them in small pots.
 Moisten the soil before adding seeds.
-Plant one or two seeds per pot, in peat potting mix and cover with 1/4" of soil.
+Plant one or two seeds per pot in peat potting mix and cover with 1/4" of soil.
 Water only enough to keep soil damp, not soggy.
 Overwatering can cause a fungus to grow.